hoavt-54/lda-vn/README.md

 git submodule init & git submodule update
 </pre>

-Run LDA and its visualization
+Run LDA and its visualization.
+Increasing the number of iterations and passes to see the changes in time and results
 <pre>
 python3 lda_vn.py
 open lda_vizs/lda_visualization_40.html